ericbehughes/HotelReservationSystem/README.md

 # HotelReservationSystem
-A project by Xavier Berthiaume, Eric Hughes, Jonathan Depaz
+A project by Xavier Berthiaume, Eric Hughes, Jonathan Depaz, Amin Manai

 The HotelReservationSystem Project is in the Development Branch and not the Master Branch for now